 Dylan Taylor and Jamey Dolowich worked together at the Monterey County Public Defender's Office in Salinas for a combined twenty-eight years.
 They battled together as a team over several years in multiple courts, including the felony domestic violence court and the felony drug court.
 They continue to work together to provide the highest quality legal representation for their clients.

-Jamey Dolowich’s entire career has been devoted to criminal defense work and the protection of his clients' constitutional rights.
-He has handled thousands of cases in the misdemeanor, felony and drug courts, and he has been before every judge in the local criminal courts.
+Jamey Dolowich has devoted the past thirteen years of his career to criminal defense work and the protection of his clients' constitutional rights.
+He has handled thousands of cases in the misdemeanor, felony, and drug courts, and he has been before every judge in the local criminal courts.

 Jamey spends his free time thinking about his cases.
 He lives in Monterey County with his wife and two children.

-Dylan Taylor has spent the last ten years fighting to protect the rights of the People in Salinas and the larger Monterey Bay area.
-A third generation Californian, Mr. Taylor was raised in a legal culture where equality and justice were paramount.
+Dylan Taylor has spent the last fifteen years fighting to protect the rights of the People in Salinas and the larger Monterey Bay area.
+A third-generation Californian, Mr. Taylor was raised in a legal culture where equality and justice were paramount.
 His father, now a retired Superior Court Judge of over 30 years, was a Legal Services attorney for a decade before being appointed to the Bench.
-It was in this environment that Mr. Taylor first came to understand the importance of zealous representation, justice for the under-represented, and fighting against what can seem overwhelming odds.
+It was in this environment that Mr. Taylor first came to understand the importance of zealous representation, justice for the under-represented, and fighting against what can seem to be overwhelming odds.

 Mr. Taylor spent two years studying at the University of California, Riverside, before transferring to the University of California, Davis.
 There he achieved a Bachelors' of Arts degree in Literature.
 He continued his studies afterward, becoming a Masters' Candidate at Sonoma State University.